Sage/pwork/README.md

 ## Usage

-Pwork provides the following options for parallel work execution:
+PWork provides the following options for parallel work execution:

 ### #.peach
 This method provides a parallel thread based execution of an each block iteration over an array.